miohtama/plomobile/README.rst

 This add-on replaces old Web and Mobile add-on

-* Plomobile is much more lightweight and maintanable solution due to its relying on client-side (Javascript) tricks
+* Plomobile is much more lightweight and maintainable solution due to its relying on client-side (Javascript) tricks

 * Plomobile plays nicely with Diazo

 * All old features of Web and Mobile not supported (different content for different devices)

-* Plomobile works on thin-client browsers which support minial on page init Javascript execution (Opera Mini)
+* Plomobile works on thin-client browsers which support minimal on page init Javascript execution (Opera Mini)